songlab-cal/CherryML/README.md

 ## Run code to reproduce figures

 You are now ready to reproduce all figures in our paper.
 Just run `reproduce_all_figures.py` to reproduce all figures in our paper.
 The approximate runtime needed to reproduce each figure this way is commented in `reproduce_all_figures.py`.
+Note that the computational bottlenecks to reproduce all figures are (1) benchmarking EM with Historian and (2) tree estimation (as opposed to the CherryML optimizer).
 To reproduce a specific figure, comment out the figures you do not want in `reproduce_all_figures.py`.
 The code is written in a functional style, so the functions can be run in any order at any time and will reproduce the results.
 All the intermediate computations are cached, so re-running the code will be very fast the second time around.
 The output figures will be found in the `images` folder.

 Tree estimation is parallelized, so by default you will need a machine with at least 32 cores.
-If you would like to use more (or less) cores, modify the default values of `num_processes_tree_estimation` in the signatures of `figures.py`.
-(However, note that the bottleneck is not tree estimation but performing EM with Historian (Fig. 1b), which will take around 60 hours regardless.)
+If you would like to use more (or less) cores, modify the value of `NUM_PROCESSES_TREE_ESTIMATION` at the top of the `figures.py` module.
+(However, note that the bottleneck when reproducing all figures is not tree estimation but performing EM with Historian (Fig. 1b), which will take around 60 hours regardless.)